vaishaknair06/FPL-Prediction/README.md

-# FPL-Prediction
+# FPL Team Optimizer

-Fantasy Premier League assistant with data analysis, prediction models, and team optimization this is my first code
+This is a Python-based Fantasy Premier League (FPL) assistant that helps you:

+- Fetch live player data
+- Predict player performance
+- Build optimal teams using your budget
+- Visualize everything in a Streamlit dashboard

+🚀 Built with Python, Streamlit, and Machine Learning.